 It’s not pretending to be something you’re not… it’s not even faking it till you make it.
 It’s comprehending the absolute basics, having a crack and crossing your fingers you can pull off whatever task you’re attempting to succeed at without being exposed.
 Aka – winging it.

 While this is a stellar skill to have that enables one to move through life with a false sense of perpetual luck – I’m over winging it.
 I honestly thought at this point of life I would have well and truly shelved my wings and was at the knowing it, navigating it successfully stage.

 I have JUST edited the final touches on So You Are… Pregnant! and am even now questioning the writing style, the four gazillion mistakes, the shit formatting, the lack of paragraphs due to lack of e-space and general lack of clue.
 I’m even doubting if I should tackle the self-publishing thing at all and letting every one of those doubts fill my already overloaded head.

 It’s all very, very boo-bloody-hoo, though not completely doom and gloom.
 I signed up to Ingram Spark.
 I sorted out my Google Play account.
 I did stuff.
 I released the wings.
 Yay.

 And now – as I typically do when processing overthinking trivial crap – I flashback:

 In 1983 one of my favourite shows to watch with my Dad was The Greatest American Hero.
 Of course I related.
 He was gawky, he was unco and he just wanted to do good.
 I loved it so much that I somehow managed to convince our teacher to let us sing the theme song for a class assembly (I also convinced another lot of teachers a few years later to let us sing The Henderson Kids closing credits theme song – Carry On.
-Me mini-wings were on point in the eighties. #justsayin).
+Oh to channel those mini-wings of the eighties.).